Your Guide to Our Region’s Most Fabulous Floral Settings

 The octagonal bandstand overlooking the rose garden was used for World War I rallies and is now the scene of many summer weddings and concerts.
 The gazebo-like building is a recognized historical monument, and the last of its kind in the city.
 The garden is open 5 a.m. to midnight.

 In the summer of 2018, the city unveiled the Seattle Sensory Garden, which wraps around two sides of the rose garden.
 Delightful touches of whimsy will include the Cathedral of Melodies and porch swings.
-The garden is open every day from 7:30 a.m. to dusk and is free of charge.
+The garden is free of charge.

 What would the Northwest be without rhododendrons?
 These hardy native plants (and our state’s official flower) are the shades-of-crimson stars of our woodland landscapes, peeking out from the edges of verdant Northwest forests like old-timey girls in petticoats.

 At peak bloom in April and early May, they’re the focal point of rhododendron festivals in Port Townsend and Florence, Oregon.
-They’re also the raison d’être of the magnificent, 22-acre Rhododendron Species Botanical Garden in Federal Way, one of the largest rhododendron gardens in the world.
+They’re also the reason for the magnificent, 22-acre Rhododendron Species Botanical Garden in Federal Way, one of the largest rhododendron gardens in the world.
 It boasts 730 species — some of them the size of trees — in a shady woodland threaded through with trails.
-The popular spring plant sale is April 20–21 this year.
 The garden is open to the public from 10 a.m. to 4 p.m.
 Tuesday to Sunday.
-During the pandemic, the Visitor’s Center has been closed and picnicking is not permitted.

 How about a lesser-known place to enjoy rhododendrons?
 “Crystal Springs Rhododendron Garden, in Portland, is stunning, in season,” says Lucy Hardiman, Portland garden designer and consultant.
 “It’s adjacent to a golf course, and beautifully laid out, with a lake and waterfalls.
 One of the fun things: To get from one side of the garden to the other you walk across a bridge to a peninsula, and then cross another long wooden bridge.”

-The garden gate is open daily from 10 a.m. to 3:30 p.m. daily, except on Wednesdays when the gate opens at 1 p.m.
+The garden is open daily from 10 a.m. to 4 p.m. daily, except on Wednesdays when the gate opens at 1 p.m.
 There is no admission charge on Mondays.
-All visitors need to wear masks and adhere to social distancing among parties.
+Masks are recommended and visitors must adhere to social distancing among parties.

 Spectacular Single-Species Gardens